Welcome to Walbrook Ward

 The Ward of Walbrook is one of the 25 Wards that make up the City of London, otherwise known as the The City or Square Mile

 Walbrook Ward is the most central of the Wards and lies at the very heart of the City.
-It encompasses Mansion House, the home of the Lord Mayor of London, St Stephen Walbrook, the Bank of England, 125 Old Broad Street sometimes known as The Old Stock Exchange Tower, Grocers’ Livery Hall, the City of London Magistrates Court, the London Stone, The Ned Hotel, the new Walbrook Building and Bank Underground Station.
+It encompasses Mansion House, the home of the Lord Mayor of London, St Stephen Walbrook, the Bank of England, 125 Old Broad Street sometimes known as The Old Stock Exchange Tower, Grocers’ Hall, the City of London Magistrates Court, the London Stone, The Ned Hotel, the new Walbrook Building and Bank Underground Station.

 The 25 Wards that make up the City of London form the local authority area managed and controlled by the City of London Corporation.